adarmonicteam/adarmonicteam.github.io/index.md

 - One approach that had racked up a large quantity of followers was the creation of twitter accounts that **impersonated a seemingly real individual** rather than accounts named in a news-related fashion.
 A notable example is the author JENN_ABRAMS, a Troll account which was [depicted to be a woman in her 30's that supported Trump](https://www.theguardian.com/technology/shortcuts/2017/nov/03/jenna-abrams-the-trump-loving-twitter-star-who-never-really-existed).
 This account managed to attain a maximum follower count of 61759 during the period under inspection.

-- Another strategy that was attempted was to **reply to popular twitter authors** such as *midnight* that are followed by a significant proportion of the American people.
+- Another potential strategy that we investigated was the act of **replying to popular Twitter authors** such as *@midnight* that are followed by a significant proportion of the American people.
 However, given the fact that only individuals who follow both the Troll who replied *and* the author to which the reply was made can see the reply, this tactic may have not been the best in terms of gaining an audience.
 For this reason the number of replies remains relatively low.
 The analysis was conducted by extracting unique users that were mentioned in tweets and quantifying their occurences.
-It appears that trolls do not tend to mention eachother - only 13 trolls were shown to name another fellow troll.
+It also appears that trolls do not tend to mention eachother - only 13 trolls were shown to name another fellow troll.
 The accounts belonging to these 13 trolls are categorized as HashtagGamer.
-Additionally, other than the leading 3 trolls, they are mentioned only a few times.
+Additionally, other than the leading 3 trolls, they are mentioned less than ten times.

 ![image1](https://adarmonicteam.github.io/assets/images/trolls_mentioning_other_trolls.png)

 For the top 3 users, the 10 tweets with the most replies, likes and retweets were analyzed.
 These tweets did not have a particular “trolling” message.
 Additionally, some of the tweets were identical for all users, with tweets such as: “#ThingsIWontBelieve this church sign (link to picture)” and “#IHatePokemonGoBecause There will be more distracted drivers”.

-Only in the 10 tweets with the most replies did we see some tweets with a poitical side such as:
+Only in the 10 tweets with the most replies did we see some tweets with a political side such as:
   > Obama is elected the 3rd time #MakeMeMadIn5Words

   and